-In addition to basic research studies, the laboratory provides a comprehensive diagnostic histopathology service for the evaluation of equine neuromuscular disease.
+In addition to basic research studies, the laboratory provides a comprehensive diagnostic histopathology service for the evaluation of veterinary neuromuscular disease.

-The Diagnostic Neuromuscular Testing Service will resume on Tuesday 30th June 2020, however we are changing the way we operate and have modified slightly the precise testing we offer to account for staffing issues whilst maintaining a timely turnaround.
+We have changed the way we operate and have modified slightly the precise testing we offer to account for staffing issues whilst maintaining a timely turnaround during Covid-19.
 We ask that you please make yourself familiar with these changes outlined in the subsections and below to ensure your samples arrive in diagnostic quality.

 A podcast that covers recent developments in the field of equine exertional rhabdomyolysis is available free via iTunes: please follow this link and scroll down to RVC 32.